James-Fitz/rock-paper-scissors-lizard-spock/README.md

 There is a bug that occurs when the user clicks a selection rapidly at the end of the game.
 If either the computer or the player reaches a score of 5, the game result modal will pop up to end the game, however, there is a small window between the final result and the endgame function which allows the user to click again and increase their score beyond the 5 maximum limit.
-As this doesn't affect normal gameplay and only occurs when the user rapidly spams the icon selection at the end of the game, I have chosed to leave this bug in the game.
+As this doesn't affect normal gameplay and only occurs when the user rapidly spams the icon selection at the end of the game, I have chosen to leave this bug in the game.

 <br>